-- e) Assignment: Assignments are to be given to the students and marks not exceeding 5 (5%) per semester per paper are to be awarded by the teacher concerned. - f) Attendance: A maximum of 5 marks (5%) per semester per course are to be awarded on the basis of attendance one puts in.
-Course-wise attendance is taken for this purpose. - g) For Internal Evaluation in Practical/Lab Subjects: The marks for internal evaluation are 30.
+- Assignment: Assignments are to be given to the students and marks not exceeding 5 (5%) per semester per paper are to be awarded by the teacher concerned. - f) For Internal Evaluation in Practical/Lab Subjects: The marks for internal evaluation are 30.
 Internal Evaluation is done by the teacher concerned with the help of the other staff member nominated by Head of the Department.
 Marks Distribution is as follows:

 i.
 Writing the program/Procedure: 10 Marks

 ii.
 Executing the program/Procedure: 10 Marks

 iii.
 Viva: 05 Marks

 iv.
-Attendance: 05 Marks
+Continuous Assessment: 05 Marks

 v.
 Total: 30Marks

-h) For External Evaluation in Practical/Lab Subjects: The Semester end examination shall be conducted by an external examiner and a staff member of the Department nominated by Head of the Department.
+g) For External Evaluation in Practical/Lab Subjects: The Semester end examination shall be conducted by an external examiner and a staff member of the Department nominated by Head of the Department.
 Marks distribution is as follows: